Module 2, Use cases

 Use cases and service development

-A website is created in a software development process that is today based increasingly often on so-called agile development, but especially in large-scale projects, the process can also rely on a more conventional waterfall model or quality reports through which the service must pass before certain work phases are completed.
-In such a model, individual development phases can correspondingly be based recursively on the same development process or implement it into a separate, more agile and iterative development method.
+A website is created in a software development process that is today based increasingly often on so-called agile development.
+In large-scale projects, the process may also rely on a more conventional waterfall model or quality reports through which the service must pass before certain work phases are completed.
+In such a model, individual development phases may rely on agile development or a more traditional approach.

 Not only do use cases serve as a foundation for specification work, they are also a prerequisite for efficient accessibility user testing.
 This is why use cases are paid special attention to in Helsinki’s Accessibility Model.